 Similar to Strava, Runkeeper also tracks several activities like swimming, mountain biking, downhill skiing, and more.
 What’s special about this running app is that you can log outside activities and keep track of your weight.

 Another cool feature of Runkeeper – it takes into account the weather conditions and shows you how does it affect your running performance.

 It has a free and paid plan.
 Once upgraded to Premium, the workout plan adjusts every week and gives deeper insights into your stats, plus allows you to compare workouts.

-Runkeeper's Premium it's the cheapest from all of the jogging apps above so if budget is important for you, go with this running app.
-I used their free version and I find it quite useful.
+Runkeeper’s Premium it’s the cheapest from all of the jogging apps above so if budget is important for you, go with this running app.
+We used their free version and we find it quite useful.